Auto Insurance in Houston, TX (The Complete Guide)

 Keep reading to learn about the cost of auto insurance in Houston and to see which companies may have the best deals for you.

 Age may be nothing but a number, but it does impact your auto insurance rates.
-Drivers in their teens and early twenties pay significantly higher premiums on average than drivers in their thirties and sixties.
+Auto insurance prices for teen drivers and drivers in their early twenties are significantly higher than for drivers in their thirties and sixties.

 The median age in Houston is 33.1 years of age, meaning that most Houston drivers will not be paying the astronomical rates of young and novice drivers.